 Firstly there are some acids that should always be avoided outright like vinegar and lemon juice.
 Not only are these non-sterile to start with, but they are also able of growing a fungus that can lead to both blindness and endocarditis.
 OK, so lemon juice is out.
 What, historically have people used?
 I’ve put some of the usual suspects here along with their risk factors:

 Some people have used a wide range of different acids for cooking up, personally the strangest I’ve heard of was the coating of ‘fizzy cola bottle’ sweets.
 As Jim Morrison said ‘people are strange’.

 Right that covers the bad acids, so what do we want people to use?

-Both citric acid and VitC (ascorbic acid) are now legally (in the UK) available in single use sachets from a number of different companies.
+Both citric acid and VitC (ascorbic acid) are now legally distributed (in the UK) available in single use sachets from a number of different companies.
 So great risk free, just give it to them and off they run right?
-Nope.

 In reality any acid added to an injecting solution is likely to cause vein damage.

 Most of the sachets available contain more powder than is needed for a standard £10 bag.
-While this may seem a strange thing to do there is a good reason for it. the general idea is that you're giving people enough acid to cook down the gear for a single shot, even if the person injecting is having more than one bag at a time.
-So, we have to make sure that injectors know to only use as little as they can to 'cook down' their shot, and then THROW THE REST AWAY, after all its no longer sterile.
+While this may seem a strange thing to do there is a good reason for it. the general idea is that you’re giving people enough acid to cook down the gear for a single shot, even if the person injecting is having more than one bag at a time.
+So, we have to make sure that people who inject know to only use as little as they can to ‘cook down’ their shot, and then THROW THE REST AWAY, after all its no longer sterile.

 Acidifiers Advice (Part 2): differences between citric and VitC and go into more detail on the risks of using too much acid.